pedro-zawadniak-adi/zephelin/docs/source/configuration.md

 set var debug_configs.<config> = <value>
 ```

-For example, to enable the memory usage tracing:
+For example, to enable the memory usage tracing, use the command:

 ```
 set var debug_configs.mem_usage_trace = 1
 ```

-You can also use the `zpl-debug-config` west command:
+You can also use the west command `zpl-debug-config`:

 ```
 usage: west zpl-debug-config [-h] elf_path config value